sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="deleteChannelMetadataByKey"></a>
 # **deleteChannelMetadataByKey**
-> deleteChannelMetadataByKey(channelType, channelUrl, key, apiToken)
+> deleteChannelMetadataByKey(apiToken, channelType, channelUrl, key)

 Delete a channel metadata - When deleting a specific item of a channel metadata by its key